Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Results

 \subsection{Mismatch Analysis}

 To evaluate the degree of mismatch between the current library furniture and body measurements, equations \ref{eq2} through \ref{eq12} were applied.
-A mismatch was found if the equation was not satisfied for equations with one-way relationships.
-Three classes were established to quantify the match or mismatch for equations with two-way relations.
-A match was found when the anthropometric measurement was in between the ranges.
-When the relation's highest limit is less than the anthropometric measurement, a low mismatch is shown.
-A high mismatch is observed when the relation's lowest limit is greater than the measurement.
-To find a mismatch, the writers looked into 11 aspects of computer furniture.
+To find a mismatch, the writers examined into 11 aspects of computer furniture.
 Individual matches or mismatches were identified by comparing the dimensions of the furnishings with the body measurements of each participant.
-Finally, a percentage representing the measured match or mismatch for the sample population was given.
+Finally, a percentage representing the measured match or mismatch for the sample population was presented.

-In Table \ref{tab:4.3}, for the first type of furniture (non-adjustable chair with non-adjustable table), the mismatch level is notably higher for male body measurements than females in parameters, such as SH is 74.17\%, SW is 59.92\%, BW is 60.33\% and SD is 5.75\% higher whereas BH is 54.75\%, and STH is 6.17\% lower.
-Only one parameter, UEB, was found to be a 100\% match for both genders.
-The results were particularly poor for the table-related parameters, indicating that furniture was poorly fitted for its users in these dimensions.
-All the parameters are compared in Figure \ref{fig:4.4} to better understand the scenario.

-The results for the second type of furniture (adjustable chair and non-adjustable table) in Table \ref{tab:4.4} show significantly lower mismatch levels than the first type of furniture for SH, SW, BW, STC, and UTH.
-For this particular furniture set, BW, UEB, and STH showed zero mismatches and needed no improvements.
-However, the outcomes for the table-related parameters remain subpar, indicating that furniture is still not well-suited for its users in these dimensions.
-Figure \ref{fig:4.5} compares all the parameters more explicitly.